michal-kocur/NiFi-tutorial/Tasks/task3.md

     - Use SQL query to retrieve data `SELECT * FROM users WHERE ck = '${userIdentity}';`.
 4.  **Convert data to JSON**:

-    - Use the `ConvertAvroToJson` processor to convert data to readable JSON format and `EvaluateJsonPath` to extract missing data from FF content after executing SQL query.
+    - **for NiFi 1.x:** Use the `ConvertAvroToJson` processor to convert data to readable JSON format and `EvaluateJsonPath` to extract missing data from FF content after executing SQL query.

+    - **for NiFi 2.x:** Use the `ConvertRecord` processor with `AvroReader` and `JsonRecordSetWriter` services to convert data to readable JSON format and `EvaluateJsonPath` to extract missing data from FF content after executing SQL query.
 5.  **Put "actionDetails" to FF content**:

     - Use `AttributesToJSON` processor to change content in the FF and then remove unwanted characters using `ReplaceText`.